valentynkt/BackendGarden/content/notes/SQL Triggers and Events.md

 > [!important]
 >
 > - **SQL Triggers**: A trigger is a SQL code that automatically executes in response to certain events on a particular table or view.
 These events include INSERT, UPDATE, or DELETE actions performed on the table.
-Triggers help maintain data integrity and enforce business rules silently and automatically.
+Triggers help maintain [[Data Integrity and Transactions|data integrity]] and enforce business rules silently and automatically.
 > - **SQL Events**: An event in SQL is a task scheduled to run at specific times, much like a cron job in UNIX/Linux systems.
 It is used to perform any number of SQL actions at scheduled intervals, such as cleanup tasks, updates to summary tables, or periodic checks and notifications.

 ### Types of SQL Triggers and Their Events